Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

 Given the gauged scale invariance of the action, there are no operators of dimension larger than four that can be present in the action, since there is no scale to suppress them.
 In a Riemannian notation, the overall Lagrangian thus involves only $(R-3\alpha\nabla_\mu\w^\mu-3/2\, \alpha^2\,\w_\mu \w^\mu)^2$ coming from $\tilde R^2$ that is linearised with the aid of $\phi$, then $F_{\mu\nu}^2,$ and $C_{\mu\nu\rho\sigma}^2$.
-The Weyl vector is anomaly free and massive, of mass acquired via spontaneous breaking which cannot affect renormalizability.
+The Weyl vector is massive and the symmetry is {\it anomaly-free} \cite{SMW,anomaly}, with $\omega_\mu$ of mass acquired via spontaneous breaking which cannot affect the renormalizability of the theory.
 Further, it is known that the usual quadratic gravity in the (pseudo)-Riemannian case is renormalizable \cite{Stelle}.
-For the Weyl theory, based on the symmetry of the action forbidding higher dimensional counterterms, the analysis of \cite{Stelle} and power-counting arguments, one expects that this theory be renormalizable (but not unitary, due to spin-2 ghost of $C_{\mu\nu\rho\sigma}^2$).
+For the Weyl theory, based on the symmetry of the action forbidding higher dimensional counterterms, the analysis of \cite{Stelle} and power-counting arguments, one expects this theory be renormalizable (but not unitary, due to spin-2 ghost of $C_{\mu\nu\rho\sigma}^2$).

-In the Palatini case a similar discussion is very difficult: there are many additional Weyl gauge invariant operators that may be present in the action \cite{Palatini1,Mar}.
-In this case even solving analytically the equations of motion for the connection and finding the non-metricity of the theory is very difficult.
+In the Palatini approach a similar discussion is difficult: there are many additional Weyl gauge invariant operators that can be present in the action \cite{Palatini1,Mar}, then solving analytically the equations of motion for the connection and finding the non-metricity is very difficult.